DannyCork/ForecastCFML/README.md

 Usage
 -----------

 You need an account with Forecast.io.
-Replace yourForecastIOApiKey with your valid api key.
+Replace ForecastIOApiKey with your valid api key.
-To use call the getWeather() function which takes three arguments:
+To use, call the getWeather() function which takes three arguments:

 * apiKey (optional)
 * latitude (required)